Current Projects

 Literature review searches

-Collaborating with local preschools and elementary schools in the city of Chicago
+Collaborating with local preschools and elementary schools

 Please see our FAQ to learn more about expected lab etiquette.